gsotirchos/home-service-bot/README.md

 * `/move_base_simple/goal` ([geometry_msgs/PoseStamped](http://docs.ros.org/en/api/geometry_msgs/html/msg/PoseStamped.html))

     Receive the last issued goal for the robot.
-This information is used to specify the location of the marker shown after a sucessfull dropoff.
+This information is used to determine the location of the marker shown after a sucessful dropoff.

 #### Services